Sculpt Your Inner Thighs: The Top 10 Benefits of Adductor Squeezes

 Adductor squeezes are one of the best ways to improve the range of motion in your inner thighs.

-This means that they're great for people who have limited mobility and flexibility, or who suffer from chronic pain in their legs and hips.
+they're great for people who have limited mobility and flexibility, or who suffer from chronic pain in their legs and hips.
 The reason why adductor squeezes help with this is because they work on all three adductors at once: pectineus, gracilis and adductor longus.
-These muscles can be tight if you're sitting for long periods of time (such as at work) or if you don't do enough stretching before exercise sessions.

 3. Strengthened Abdominals